-The Office of Education stated in its response sent to the HHC in 2024 that they registered aggravated data concerning refugee and beneficiary of temporary protection children for the educational years of 2022-2023 and 2023-2024 as follows:285
+The Office of Education stated in its response sent to the HHC in 2024 that they registered aggravated data concerning refugee and beneficiary of temporary protection children for the educational years of 2022-2023 and 2023-2024 as follows:

 Enrolled asylum-seeking, refugee and beneficiary of temporary protection children

-2022/2023 2023/2024
+2022/2023 2023/2024 2024/2025

-Kindergarten 619 481
+Kindergarten 619 481 401

-Elementary school 2,009 1,898
+Elementary school 2,009 1,898 1805

-High school 118 105
+High school 118 105 218

-One of the main barriers of accessing Hungarian (public) education of any level may be the fact that people who fled from Ukraine do not know the Hungarian language.
-Legislation supports the beneficiaries of temporary protection in overcoming this barrier as the Asylum Decree provides that within twenty-four months from the date of recognition, the participation of the beneficiary of temporary protection in 520 hours of basic or intermediate Hungarian language course at an institution designated by the NDGAP is free of charge, if the person continues his/her studies in accordance with the conditions set by the institution or meets the examination requirements set by the language service provider.286 The law furthermore provides that once per grade and per type, a basic or intermediate Hungarian language
+One of the main barriers in accessing Hungarian (public) education of any level may be the fact that people who fled from Ukraine do not know the Hungarian language.
+Legislation supports the beneficiaries of temporary protection in overcoming this barrier as the Asylum Decree provides that within twenty-four months from the date of recognition, the participation of the beneficiary of temporary protection in 520 hours of basic or intermediate Hungarian language course at an institution designated by the NDGAP is free of charge, if the person continues his/her studies in accordance with the conditions set by the institution or meets the examination requirements set by the language service provider.
+The law furthermore provides that once per grade and per type, a basic or intermediate Hungarian language examination of type "A", "B" or "C", organised by the institution designated by the asylum authority and recognised by the state, and a Hungarian language course for a beneficiary studying in full-time school education - until reaching the age of 18 - in the institution designated by the asylum authority is free of charge.
+The HHC requested data from the NDGAP regarding the implementation of the said provisions.
+The NDGAP stated in its answer that no institution was designated for Hungarian language courses, that no request was submitted to them by anyone concerning a Hungarian language exam and that no institution was designated specifically for the minor beneficiaries of temporary protection, should they wish to attend Hungarian language courses.